-A paralysis or loss of muscle control in the hands and feet, due to an overconsumption of Jamaican ginger, a.k.a.
+A jake walk is paralysis or loss of muscle control in the hands and feet due to an overconsumption of Jamaican ginger, a.k.a.
 Jake, a legal substance with an alcoholic base.
 The numbness led sufferers to walk with a distinct gait that was also known as Jake leg or Jake foot.

 A term made up by writer H.L.
-Mencken to describe his love of alcohol; he noted, “I'm ombibulous.
+Mencken in 1920 to describe his love of alcohol; he noted, “I'm ombibulous.
 I drink every known alcoholic drink and enjoy them all.”
-Mencken was also fond of referring to bootleggers as “booticians” and is alleged to have invented the term “boozehound.”
+Mencken was also fond of referring to bootleggers as booticians.

 Oenophiles looking to get their vino fix could do so by simply adding water to a dehydrated block of juice, which would become wine.
 (And you thought a box of wine was bad!)

-A homemade—and often poorly made—gin that was preferably served in a bottle so tall that it could not be mixed with water from a sink tap, so was mixed in a bathtub instead.
+A homemade—and often poorly made—gin.
+It was often made in a bottle so tall that it could not be mixed with water from a sink tap and was mixed in a bathtub instead.
 Though the phrase references gin specifically, it came to be used as a general term for any type of cheap homemade booze.

-A noun used in reference to a man or woman who is opposed to the legal sale of alcoholic beverages.
+A noun used in reference to a person who is opposed to the legal sale of alcoholic beverages.
 Bureau of Prohibition agents were often referred to as Dry Agents (though corruption among this crew ran rampant).
 As an adjective, it describes a place where alcohol is not served.

 The opposite of dry, a wet is a person who is for the legal sale of alcoholic beverages or a place where liquor is in full supply.